cosmah/cosmah/README.md

 # Hi there! 👋

 I'm Cosmah, a passionate software engineer in the making.
-Currently, I'm pursuing a Bachelors of Computer Science at [UTAMU](https://www.utamu.ac.ug/), and I'm also part of the ALX program, where I'm honing my software engineering skills.
+Currently, I'm pursuing a Bachelors of Computer Science at [UTAMU](https://www.utamu.ac.ug/), and I completed a certificate in software enginerring at @Refactory Academy, where I honed my software engineering skills.

 ---